cchauve/PlasBin-flow/README.md

 ### Tuning: Computing seed contigs parameters

-PlasBin-flow takes two parameters as input as the contig length and plasmidness threshold to decide which contig from a given sample can be designated as seeds.
+PlasBin-flow takes two parameters as input as the contig length and plasmid score thresholds to decide which contig from a given sample can be designated as seeds.
 Each plasmid bin output by PlasBin-flow should contain at least one seed contig.
-Seed parameters are decided by observing the length and plasmidness of contigs from the set of reference samples, based on their mappings to true plasmids.
+Seed parameters are decided by observing the length and plasmid score of contigs from the set of tuning samples, based on their mappings to the true plasmids.

 The command
 ```